TheWritter-cell/MiniBank/readme.md

 ## Description

 This project is a basic data manager written in C++ using an integrated SQLite database.
 It allows creating user and admin tables, adding users with unique IDs, and managing passwords through a Python script called from C++.
-There is not now a GUI but i will add it
+There is not now a GUI but i will add it .
+It a challenge for me not a special tools who will change the world :)

 ## Current Features